 You can use LAR for any part of a case, including helping you with legal documents, arguing for you in a court event, or negotiating a settlement.

 LAR can save you money in legal fees.
 With LAR it also may be easier to get a volunteer or pro bono lawyer.
 Why?
 Because LAR allows a lawyer to help you without committing to represent you for the whole case.

 Lawyer referral services

-For additional legal information and sources of assistance, see the Legal Resource Finder.
+Additional information and resources can be found on the Massachusetts Legal Resource Finder website.
 Answer a few questions about your legal issue, income, and location, and get a tailor-made list of sources just for you.

 Search for a lawyer by name, location, or specialty

-To locate an attorney by name or city, go to Mass.
-Board of Bar Overseers, and enter your information in the Look Up an Attorney section.
+To locate an attorney by name or location, go to Massachusetts Board of Bar Overseers and enter the information in the Look Up an Attorney menu item.

 The Mass.
 Board of Bar Overseers also handles complaints about lawyers.
 Here, you can search or browse disciplinary and reinstatement decisions.

 You can also look up lawyers by clicking on Look Up an Attorney in the menu at the top of the page to see if there has been any "Public Discipline" against them.